brisa-build/brisa/docs/building-your-application/components-details/server-components.md

 ### `key` property

 Each child in a list should have a unique "`key`" prop.
-Keys tell Brisa which array item each component corresponds to, so that it can match them up later after the execution of a [`server action`](/building-your-application/data-management/server-actions) that does a [`rerenderInAction`](/api-reference/server-apis/rerenderInAction).
+Keys tell Brisa which array item each component corresponds to, so that it can match them up later after the execution of a [`server action`](/building-your-application/data-management/server-actions) that does a [`renderPage`](/api-reference/server-apis/renderPage) or [`renderComponent`](/api-reference/server-apis/renderComponent).
 This becomes important if your array items can move (e.g. due to sorting), get inserted, or get deleted.
 A well-chosen key helps Brisa infer what exactly has happened, and make the correct updates to the DOM tree after the server action execution.

 ```tsx
 export default function List({ people }) {